OWASP/www-project-cloud-native-application-security-top-10/index.md

 Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.
 Cloud-Native applications are a fundamentally new and exciting approach to designing and building software.
 However, it also raises a completely new set of security challenges.
 For example, when you move to a microservice model, end-to-end visibility, monitoring and detection become more complex and difficult to execute.
 <br>
 <br>
 The primary goal of the OWASP Cloud-Native Application Security Top 10 document is to provide assistance and education for organizations looking to adopt Cloud-Native applications securely.
-The guide provides information about what are the most prominent security risks for cloud-native applications, the challenges involved, and how to overcome them.
+The guide provides information about what the most prominent security risks for cloud-native applications are, the challenges involved, and how to overcome them.

 ## Interim List of Risks - Currently Under Review!